wisdom-oss/docs/backend/development/concepts/error-handling.md

 > ⚠️ This example will not work if the code is just copied from these
 > instructions

-## Handling custom errors
+## Handling Custom Errors
 > ⚠️ Do not create custom errors for errors that can be handled using the native
 > error handler

-Since not only internal errors while using other functions can occur in your microservice, there is a second type of errors that have a middleware to handle them.
+Since not only internal errors, while using other functions, can occur in your microservice, there is a second type of errors that have a middleware to handle them.
-These are errors that may occur due to non internal reasons like a request missing some parameters or is otherwise malformed.
+These are errors that may occur due to non-internal reasons like a request missing some parameters or is otherwise malformed.
 To allow an easy handling of these type of errors the [`wisdomMiddleware.WISdoMErrorHandler`](https://pkg.go.dev/github.com/wisdom-oss/microservice-middlewares/v2#WISdoMErrorHandler)